ckeditor/ckeditor5/docs/updating/nim-migration/dll-builds.md

 	</script>
 	```

-	2.2 If you use features from our commercial offer:
+	2.2 If you also use premium features from our commercial offer:

 	```html
 	<link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.css" />